apacheignite/documentation/visor-manage/batch-mode.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Batch mode using list of commands"
+  "title": "Batch Mode Using List of Commands"
 }
 [/block]
 In this mode commands will be read from -e option.
 Commands must be separated by semicolons.